thepenguinn/lunatikz/README.md

 This will initialize a lunatikz directory in the `dirs`. `dirs` is optional and can be more than one. if nothing is given, lunatikz will initialize the current directory as a lunatikz directory.
-If ran inside another lunatikz directory, ie, current directory or `dirs` has a `.lunatikz` directory lunatikz will refuse to initialize the directory as a lunatikz directory (because it's already one).
+If ran inside another lunatikz directory, ie, current directory or `dirs` has a `.lunatikz/` directory lunatikz will refuse to initialize the directory as a lunatikz directory (because it's already one).
 Otherwise, lunatikz will initialize the dir as a lunatikz directory.